planetf1/maestro-knowledge/docs/CONTRIBUTING.md

 ## License

-By contributing to RagMe AI, you agree that your contributions will be licensed under its MIT License.
+By contributing to Maestro Knowledge, you agree that your contributions will be licensed under its MIT License.